falkTX/Cadence/INSTALL.md

  - FluidSynth
  - LinuxSampler

+Optional for extended LV2 UIs support:

+ - Gtk2
+ - Gtk3
+ - Suil

 On Debian and Ubuntu, use these commands to install all dependencies: <br/>
-`$ sudo apt-get install libjack-dev liblo-dev libgtk2.0-dev libqt4-dev libfluidsynth-dev` <br/>
+`$ sudo apt-get install libjack-dev liblo-dev libqt4-dev libfluidsynth-dev` <br/>
 `$ sudo apt-get install qt4-dev-tools python-qt4-dev python3-pyqt4 pyqt4-dev-tools`

 NOTE: linuxsampler is not packaged in either Debian or Ubuntu, but it's available in KXStudio. <br/>